MaxPhal/nnUNet4SoilXrayCT/README.md

     9: (  0,122, 153),  # otherPores
 }
 ````
-Note that the label 1 should also be set to the soil matrix.
+Note that the label "0" should be not annotated so as it is the class "ToPredict".
+Also the label "1" should always be set to "SoilMatrix".
 Once the classes are modified according to your dataset and the colors are defined for each label, you can launch the `make_annotations.py` script.
 This script takes three arguments, i.e., the input folder path (the path to the folder containing the images that you want to annotate), the output folder path (the path to the folder where the annotations will be saved) and the sample ID (the name of your image).
-These arguments are passed from the command terminal with the three flags "-i", "-o" and "-id" respectively.
+These arguments are passed from the command terminal with the three flags "-i", "-o" and "-id", respectively.
 ````
 python make_annotations.py -i </path/to/the/images/to/annotate> -o </path/to/where/annotations/will_be/saved> -id <sample_ID>
 # Example
 python make_annotations.py -i C:\Users\phalempi\Desktop\images -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
 ````
 Just a few moment after launching the script, the image name and shape will be printed in the terminal.
 Afterwards, the GUI of Napari pops up and displays the middle slice of the loaded image.
 On that middle slice, the soil matrix appears in color (115,  0, 102) (RGB).
-To get familiar with the GUI of Napari, we recommend to consult external resources.
+To get familiar with the GUI of Napari, we recommend consulting external resources.
 There are some very good explanatory videos out there (for instance on YouTube) that show how to efficiently annotate images with Napari.
-Because a short video is more impactful than a those words, we won´t go over the procedure in this repository.
+Because a short video is more impactful than thousands words, we won´t go over the procedure in this repository.
 Note that with the current version of nnUNet at least five annotations are needed.
-In all cases, we recommend not using than five annotations.
+In all cases, we recommend not using less than five annotations.

-Once you are done annotating your images, just close the Napari GUI and the annotated images will be automatically saved under the path you have given after the flag -o.
+Once you are done annotating your images, close the Napari GUI and the annotated images will be automatically saved under the path given after the flag -o.
 Before going further with data preparation, make sure to deactivate the current virtual environment.
 ````
 mamba deactivate
 ````
 # 2. Data preparation
 # 2.1.
 Setting up your computer
 ## 2.1.1.
 Create a virtual environment <!-- Successful on BOPHY116 -->
-Unfortunately, devbio-napari can not be installed in the same virtual environment because of conflicts between version packages.
-This means that we are gonna need to install another virtual environment to work with nnUNet.
+Unfortunately, devbio-napari and nnUNet can not be installed in the same virtual environment because of conflicts between version packages.
+This means that we need to install another virtual environment to work with nnUNet.
 We can create a virtual environment and activate with a single command line as follows:
 ````
 mamba create -n venv-nnunet python=3.11 && conda activate venv-nnunet
 ````